 Simply,an intense scalp irritation.
 Although it is most often experienced with a flaky scalp complaint, one can still suffer, even with a ‘flake-free’ scalp.
 One must then consider causes such as skin sensitivity or hyper-sensitive nerve endings in the scalp.
 The scalp can also be painful, tender and sore.
 Some of our products are specifically designed to help soothe and reduce the above scalp complaints.
 Please do take a look at our product page or contact us for further help.

 This is also a chronic (long-lasting) condition of the scalp.
 It shows itself as thick, dry and tight white flakes, usually on a red, underlying base, either in patches of varying sizes or covering most/all of the scalp depending on the severity.
 It can overlap the forehead and neck and manifest behind the ears.
 The condition can be so thickly layered upon itself as to affect hair growth.
 It can be very itchy and bleed if picked or scratched.
 Lesions of psoriasis can be found on parts of the body including knees, elbows and back.
 The condition can also affect the fingernails, which may have a pitted or flaky appearance.
-Similar to Eczema, Psoriasis can genetically inherited or self squired through the nervous system.
-Both are not infectious or contagious.
+Similar to Eczema, Psoriasis is regarded as an autoimmune condition.
+It can be genetically inherited or self acquired through the nervous system.
+Both are neither infectious nor contagious.

 If you feel you may be suffering with any of the complaints listed on this page and wish to find out more about how The Spencer Clinic can help you, simply call us today on 020 7584 4255 or get a Free Online Diagnosis.